Skip to main content

 WHEREAS, KCHD reports that nitrous oxide is not approved by the FDA for recreational use and that it has issued strong warnings regarding misuse outside of approved medical, dental, food processing or industrial settings; and

-WHEREAS, the City’s Public Safety Task Force has observed that several businesses associated with nuisance activity or repeated disorder incidents sell certain unregulated substances and drug paraphernalia, and the Task Force routinely recommends that these businesses discontinue the sale of such products in order to reduce nuisance conditions and improve safety on and around the premises; and
+WHEREAS, the City’s Public Safety Task Force has observed that several businesses associated with nuisance activity or repeated disorder incidents sell certain unregulated substances, and the Task Force routinely recommends that these businesses discontinue the sale of such products in order to reduce nuisance conditions and improve safety on and around the premises; and

-WHEREAS, these recommendations from the Task Force reflect ongoing concerns that the availability of these unregulated substances and drug paraphernalia contributes to conditions that negatively impact public safety, neighborhood stability and the effective use of City resources; and
+WHEREAS, these recommendations from the Task Force reflect ongoing concerns that the availability of these unregulated substances contributes to conditions that negatively impact public safety, neighborhood stability and the effective use of City resources; and

 WHEREAS, regulating the sale of these products is reasonable and necessary to protect the health, safety, and welfare of Kansas City residents and to prevent the continued availability of unregulated substances and products that pose clear risks to individuals and neighborhoods; NOW, THEREFORE,